Okazari/Rythm.js/README.md

 Demo at : https://okazari.github.io/Rythm.js/

-A javascript library that makes your page dancing.
+A javascript library that makes your page dance.

-Actually in developpement
+Currently in developpement

 Getting started
 ===============